pengowray/doks-sprinto/content/en/docs/sprint.md

+---
+title : "Sprint"
+description: The sprint command and all its options
+lead:
+---

-# Sprint Command in detail
+## The Sprint Command in detail

 `/sprint <duration> <when> <preset> <other>`